goodguyry/dreambox/README.md

 DreamBox
 ========

-Recreates the DreamHost shared hosting environment as a Vagrant box.
+> Recreates the DreamHost shared hosting environment as a Vagrant box.

+This project repo is for [building the Dreambox base box](https://github.com/goodguyry/dreambox/blob/master/BUILDING.md).
+To use this box in a project, see [the usage instructions](#usage) below.

+## Features

 - Ubuntu - `12.04 LTS`
 - PHP - `5.6.10`
-- Apache - `2.2.22`
+- Apache - `2.2.22` (CGI/FastCGI)
-  - CGI/FastCGI
-  - ModSecurity
 - MySQL - `5.5.40`

 _Python and Ruby environments are not set up.
 [Contributions](https://github.com/goodguyry/dreambox/blob/master/CONTRIBUTING.md) are welcome and appreciated._